binerogroup/documentation/networking/load-balancer/ssl-termination.rst

   several load balancers fronting the same instances, this will let you know through which load balancer the request was made.

-The headers are available from the "listener details" tab when setting up the load balancer (or by editing the listener).
+The headers are available from the **Listener details** tab when setting up the load balancer (or by editing the listener).

 We recommend adding the headers when setting up a load balancer as it implies little overhead